1. What a database query is in a script

 - Expecting a single value while the query returns multiple records.

-- Forgetting to use a loop when working with arrays of values.
+- Forgetting to use a cycle when working with arrays of values.

 - Using an ambiguous database query without sufficient filtering conditions.